 Students form student-consultant teams of three to five during the Capstone Workshop to complete a substantive project in support of external clients from the public or nonprofit sector.
 These workshops are taught by, and the Humphrey School faculty supervise the projects.

-For current students involved in a capstone project, view the 2020–2021 capstone timeline
+For current students planning to complete a capstone project, view the capstone timeline

 Capstone Workshop FAQs